jack1231232323/comp-2090SEF-Group-/README.md

 **show the table details**
 1. User looks at a table card
 2. If table is "In Use":
-3. Card shows:
+3. table shows:
-- Username of who booked it
+- Username and the table ID of who booked it
 - Duration booked
 - Total cost
 - Estimated end time

 **close the table**
 You're on Dashboard
 1. Look at your table marked with red border if owned by you)